Hometown: Mufreesboro, TN

 Marissa Loper is the founder, president and chief word nerd of Thinkwell Creative.
 For Marissa, crafting superb communications requires a careful recipe: thoughtful strategy, succinct writing and strong design.
-She has spent two decades perfecting this art form.
+She has spent more than two decades perfecting this art form.
 (Please don't do the math there.
 Marissa loves celebrating her 29th birthday.
 Every year.)

 Voted Best Sleeper and Lil' Miss Congeniality of the hospital's newborn nursery, Marissa began overachieving at a young age.
 She dabbled in softball and volleyball (and opera, naturally) as a youth, but truly hit her stride in the classroom.
 Marissa was valedictorian of her class and went on to double major in business administration and French at Rhodes College.
 It's a wonder that she found the time to wrangle that hunky football player (Brook Loper) from her accounting class!

 Marissa's first job after college was with a wealth management company, where she was a portfolio analyst and French translator.

 Unfortunately, it also involved obsessively stalking the stock market, which just didn't feed Marissa's need to be creative and to personally connect with her clients.
 So she joined an advertising agency as an account executive, then transitioned into the life of a copywriter.

 Wine (sometimes, when it was on sale).